nagamocha3000/bank_transactions_v2/docs/logging.md

+# Logging with trace IDs in Node.js: pino, express and cls-hooked

 Let's talk about logging with tracing in web application servers, particularly from the perspective of a http request that just came in.
 After the server receives it, its metadata is logged - the header, the origin, the http method etc. The request is then routed to the designated handler, which then parses the body, maybe firing off other functions and even queries and modifications to the database, all while processing it.
 If all goes well, the client recieves the desired response.
 Otherwise, an error occured along the way.
 All through, logging is (and should be) taking place.
 However, if there is no means of relating the logs to this particular request then monitoring features, tracking errors and debugging ends up being more involved than it needs to be.
 That is why appending a lightweight unique identifier/ trace ID/ transaction ID such as a UUID to each request-induced log is a [best-practice](https://github.com/goldbergyoni/nodebestpractices/blob/master/sections/production/assigntransactionid.md).